eyobofficial/Bookkeeping-API/README.md

 $ sudo service postgresql status
 ```
 5. Login to your Postgres shell and create a database for the project.
 6. In the root directory, you will find a file called `.env.example`.
 Copy it and rename to `.env`.
-These file will hold all your environmental varaiable that are needed by the project.
+This file will hold all your environmental varaiable that are needed by the project.
 Make sure to update it accordingly.
-Note: For your local development environment, you could leave the `AWS S3` section as it is.
+Note: For your local development environment, you can leave the `AWS S3` section as it is.
 * `
 7. Run the following commands to setup the database tables and initial data:
 ```